tiffanyposs/understandingJS/README.md

 ```

-In order to add these quotes you can use `JSON.stringify()` to covert the object into a valid JSON onject.
+In order to add these quotes you can use `JSON.stringify()` to covert the object into a valid JSON object.
 To convert it back you can use `JSON.parse()`.
 These are called *Object Literal* and *JSON String* See examples below that covert between JSON and Objects.

 ```
 var Tiffany = {